Joe Budd WMA

 - For hunting migratory game, only shotguns, bows, crossbows or falconry may be used.
 Shotguns shall not be larger than 10 gauge and shall be incapable of holding more than 3 shells in the magazine and chamber combined.

-- Hunting with full automatic or silencer-equipped firearms, centerfire rifles, explosive or drug-injecting devices and set guns is prohibited.
+- Hunting with full automatic firearms, centerfire rifles, explosive or drug-injecting devices and set guns is prohibited.

 - The discharge of a firearm outside of periods open to hunting or in areas closed to hunting is prohibited per s.
 790.15 FS.

-- Hunting with dogs is prohibited, except bird dogs or retrievers may be used during the small game season.
+- Hunting with dogs is prohibited, except any dog may be used to hunt small game (quail, rabbit, squirrel and migratory birds) during the small game season.

 - No person shall allow any dog to pursue or molest any wildlife during any period in which the taking of wildlife by the use of dogs is prohibited.